RobotWebTools/rclnodejs/README.md

 | **rclnodejs** (Node.js) |        744 |          927 |
 | **rclpy** (Python)      |      1,618 |       15,380 |

-These numbers are workload- and environment-specific.
 See [benchmark/README.md](./benchmark/README.md) for the full setup and methodology.

+## rclnodejs-cli

+[rclnodejs-cli](https://github.com/RobotWebTools/rclnodejs-cli/) is a companion project providing command-line tooling for scaffolding rclnodejs application skeletons and working with launch files for multi-node orchestration.

 ## Contributing